thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 ## Rabin-Karp

 The Rabin Karp algorithm attempts to find the target pattern by computing a rolling hash of successive substrings.
-In the Monte Carlo variant we return the index that defines the first substring with a hash matching that of the pattern -- if one exists.
+In the Monte Carlo variant, we return the index that defines the first substring with a hash matching that of the pattern -- if one exists.

 ```python
 def rabin_karp(pattern):